The We Are Undefeatable Campaign Could Help You, a Friend or Family Member

 The We Are Undefeatable Campaign

-Launched in 2019, We Are Undefeatable is a national campaign and movement that encourages and supports the millions of people living with long-term health conditions to be active in a way that works for them.
+Launched in 2019, We Are Undefeatable is a national campaign and movement that encourages and supports the millions of people living with a range of long-term health conditions to be active in a way that works for them.

 Conditions could include but not limited to: Cancer, Arthritis, Asthma, Alzheimer’s, back pain, some long-term limiting mobility conditions, Chronic Obstructive Pulmonary Disease (or other lung conditions), Dementia, Heart Disease, Stroke, Hypertension (or other heart related conditions), long-term depression or anxiety, MS, Parkinsons’, Type 1 and Type 2 Diabetes.